cass-community/cass-community.github.io/software-areas.md

 ---
-title: Software Catalog (by Areas)
+title: Software Catalog
+excerpt: View by Areas
-permalink: /software-areas/
+permalink: /software/
 collection: sw
-sort_by: name
+sort_by: area
 entries_layout: grid
 layout: sw-collection-areas
 # layout: splash # Default: home, but that includes a list of posts